LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 5C can still be restored to versions that you have SHSH blobs for
     - iPhone 4 devices also support restoring with SHSH blobs
 - **iPhone4Down supports the iPhone 4 GSM (iPhone3,1) only**
-    - You are on your own if you attempt to restore to versions not within the supported range (except for iOS 7.1.2)

 <table>
     <thead>